What is ‘safeguarding’ and why is it important to us?

 - having a designated nurse and doctor in post to offer professional expertise and advice around safeguarding children and Looked After Children matters

 - having a designated professional in post to offer professional expertise and advice around adult safeguarding matters

 - ensuring that safeguarding children and adult policies and associated strategies are in place within the CCG and for the services we fund

 - holding the providers of services to account by regular review of safeguarding arrangements

 Organisations in Trafford have worked together to develop The Trafford Multi-Agency Safeguarding Procedures and Guidance for Adults and Children, these can be found on the following websites:

 Who to contact in Trafford?

-Click here to view and download a list of key contact details for Safeguarding in Trafford.
+Please click on the link Trafford Safeguarding Team Contact Details to view and download a list of key contact details for Safeguarding in Trafford.

 - If you have concerns that a child is being abused or is at risk of abuse or neglect, please call Trafford’s Multi-Agency Risk Assessment Team (MARAT) team on: 0161 912 5125.

 - If you have concerns that an adult is being abused or is at risk of abuse or neglect, please click through to Trafford Council’s website to view the various contact options or complete a referral form.
 To contact the Trafford CCG Safeguarding Adults Designated Lead, Jacqueline Coulton, please click here.